Compensation for Camp Lejeune Toxic Water Exposure

 Although officials were aware of the water contamination on Camp Lejeune, they never addressed the problem.
 For decades, veterans, their families, and others who resided or worked at Camp Lejeune were exposed to toxic chemicals, many of whom subsequently developed cancer or other life-threatening diseases.

 As such, many people who were exposed to this contaminated water went on to develop serious health conditions.

 What is the PACT Act?

-The PACT Act is a piece of legislation that will soon be passed and signed into law that expands presumptions for toxic-exposed veterans, including those who have been exposed to herbicides, burn pits, and more.
+The PACT Act is a piece of legislation that has been passed and signed into law that expands presumptions for toxic-exposed veterans, including those who have been exposed to herbicides, burn pits, and more.

 This legislation creates a federal cause of action for any individual, including veterans, who resided, worked at, or was otherwise exposed to Camp Lejeune’s water for at least 30 days between August 1, 1953 and December 31, 1987.

 Essentially, this means that anyone who meets these criteria may bring in action in the United States District Court for the Eastern District of North Carolina to obtain compensation for harm that was caused by the exposure.
 Compensation will also be subject to offsets for federal benefits the individual receives for the claimed condition, such as VA or Medicare benefits for a condition caused by Camp Lejeune exposure.

 The Congressional Budget Office estimates that the Honoring Our Pact Act will cost $278.5 billion.
 The resulting payouts can depend on the number of individual parties seeking damages, and the severity of their injuries.

 The statute of limitations for bringing an action before the Court is two years after the passage of the PACT Act, or 180 days after the claim has been denied under 28 USC § 2675, whichever is later.
 This means it is important to act fast to pursue potential compensation for damages related to Camp Lejeune exposure.